kmdsbng/sexy_presenter/README.md

 This code works well.

+`body_length_type` method is available only in `sample.erb`.
+This is nothing more than Refinements behavior.

 ## before_render hook

 If you want special initialization logic to a view file, you can use `before_render` hook.